 And so the development of loyalty programs began.

-Now that you have connected the dots between the idea of loyalty and why it’s important for your customers and ultimately your business, it’s time to consider a loyalty program for your business.
+Now that you have connected the dots between the idea of loyalty and why it’s important for your customers and ultimately your business, it’s time to consider a loyalty program for your store or business.

 Gameball offers exactly that.
 A unique customer loyalty widget that you can easily embed in your e-commerce website to retain your current customers and acquire new ones.
-Signup with Shopify to start creating your loyalty program.